People

 Dr Emilka Skrzypek

-Emilka is the director of the MSc in Energy Ethics, and the deputy director of the University of St Andrews Centre for Energy Ethics.
+Emilka is the director of the MSc in Energy Policy and Finance, and the deputy director of the University of St Andrews Centre for Energy Ethics.
 Emilka’s research is focused on issues associated with supplying so-called energy transition metals for the global energy transition, and the expansion of extractive industries in the Pacific under conditions of climate change.

 Gender Studies MLitt - Co-Director